Limerence: Love styles

-Among the other love styles, mania can be closely compared to eros (erotic love, or love of beauty).
-Both are often considered "romantic love", both involve "falling in love", and taken together eros & mania correspond to the way the Passionate Love Scale is defined.
-An erotic lover is also intensely preoccupied with their beloved, but the thoughts are optimistic, while a manic lover is insecure.
-Unlike a manic lover, however, the erotic lover is aware of a physical type they consider ideal.
-As such, eros begins with a powerful initial attraction, referred to by Stendhal as "a sudden sensation of recognition and hope".
-Because the erotic lover is in search of an ideal then, the eros love style is not "blind".
-According to Lee, only manic lovers typically "crystallize" (as Stendhal described it) and ignore shortcomings and flaws in their beloved.
-The erotic lover also recalls their childhood as happy, and eros has been associated with secure attachment, while mania has been associated with attachment anxiety and neuroticism.
-A third love style, manic eros, is a mixture of the two, "moving either toward a more stable eros or toward full-blown mania".
-Some are typical erotic lovers under a temporary strain (moving toward mania), while others are typical manic lovers with a self-confident and helping partner (moving toward eros).
+Among the other love styles, mania is closely comparable to eros (erotic love, or love of beauty); both are considered "romantic love".
+An erotic lover is also intensely preoccupied with their beloved, although the thoughts are more optimistic.
+An erotic lover has a specific ideal in mind of what they consider beautiful—love is not "blind" for eros.
+According to Lee, only manic lovers typically "crystallize", the way Stendhal described it, overlooking flaws in their beloved.
+The erotic lover also recalls their childhood as happy.
+Eros has been associated with secure attachment, while mania has been associated with attachment anxiety and neuroticism.
+A third style, manic eros, is a mixture "moving either toward a more stable eros or toward full-blown mania".
+Some are erotic lovers under a temporary strain (moving toward mania), while others are manic lovers with a self-confident and helping partner (moving toward eros).

 According to Lee, the love style ludus (noncommittal love as a game, avoidance and juggling multiple partners, e.g. Don Juan) and mania possess a "fatal attraction" for one another.
 It's surprisingly common, but not a good match for happy, mutual love.
 According to Tennov, Don Juan was probably nonlimerent, "more interested in exploiting the feeling in others for his own sexual gratification", although nonlimerence doesn't necessitate this.

 Love addiction

-Love addiction has had an amorphous definition over the years and does not yet denote a psychiatric condition.
-Limerence has been compared to and contrasted with the concept, and compared to addiction.
+"Love addiction" is a heterogeneous construct under discussion as a potential mental disorder, but does not yet exist in any psychiatric nosology (e.g. not in the DSM).
 Academics do not currently agree on when love is an addiction or when it needs to be treated.
 In a narrow view, love could be considered addiction only when it involves abnormal processes carrying negative consequences; alternatively, a broader view is that all love might be addiction, or simply an appetite, similar to how humans are dependent on food.
-Some authors include rejected lovers as love addicts, or argue that all passionate love is addiction, with limerence among their synonyms for this.
+Authors such as Helen Fisher have also included those "who have been rejected or broken up with" as love addicts.

+Limerence has been included in this discussion, and likened to a love addiction.
+Stanton Peele, a pioneering author on love addiction, has commented on limerence, calling it a "clinical condition" which "leads people (primarily women) desperately to pursue often inappropriate love objects, frequently to fail at relationships, and to be incapable of learning from such experiences".
+Sharon Brehm has wondered what limerence would feel like "if there were a cultural tradition encouraging us to work with it rather than be assailed by it".